Wiebe, Anne (1918–2013)

 “The Mennonite Brethren in Ontario: a short history” in Mennogespräch, Vol. 4, No. 1 (March 1986), pp. 4–8.

-The material in this collection was written by Anne Wiebe and after its completion passed on to Ken Reddig, the Centre’s archivist, on October 13, 1988.
+The material in this fonds amounts to the manuscript written by Anne Wiebe, which, after its completion, was passed on to Ken Reddig, the Centre’s archivist, on October 13, 1988.

 These records were transferred from the Mennonite Archives of Ontario to the Centre for MB Studies archives in Winnipeg, Manitoba in 2010.